aleesteele/aleesteele.github.io/index.md

 <img src="../assets/img/headshot-desktop.jpg"/>

-I'm a researcher, facilitator, and artist based in the United Kingdom. (<a href="https://calendly.com/aleesteele/">Schedule a chat here</a>!)
+I'm a researcher, facilitator, and artist based in the United Kingdom.

 Most of what I do aims to understand and support the people &amp; processes behind our digital lives (think: open source infrastructure, extractive industries, and supply chains) and the political processes they feed into.
 I approach most situations as an ethnographer first, and as a community-builder second.